-- The staff involved meet with the Head of School and the Child Guidance Team (CGT) to report on and explain what steps have been taken with the child. - The Head of School calls together the Child Guidance Team CGT, which meets with the teachers involved within ten (10) school days.
-The CGT informed of the issues, possible solutions are discussed and recorded. - 3.
-The CGT schedules a meeting with the /guardians within 10 school days.
-The CGT, staff, and /guardians meet to list the behavior issues, hear parent information regarding the issues, and discuss the possible solutions to alleviate the behavior issues.
-Staff will implement the solutions described by the CGT. - 4.
-Before /guardians leave, schedule a follow up meeting to happen within thirty (30) school days.
-Monitor the behaviors to see the effectiveness of the solutions over the 30 days.
-Meet with the parents/guardians to review the results. - 5.
-If no significant improvement in behavior has been achieved, parents/guardians will be required to seek outside help from a psychologist/therapist and will have thirty (30) school days to begin that therapy.
-The psychologist will also be required to make contact with the School to discuss the behaviors and solutions to those behaviors. - 6.
-Monitor the behaviors to see the effectiveness of the meetings with the psychologist over the thirty (30) days.
-Meet with the parents/guardians at the end of thirty (30) days to review progress. - 7.
-If significant progress has been made, continue to monitor the child's behavior, and meet each thirty (30) school days with the parents/guardians.
-Remain in regular contact with psychologist. - 8.
-If no significant progress has been made, begin the process for counseling out the child.
+- The teachers involved meet with the Head of School and the Child Guidance Team (CGT) to report on and explain what steps have been taken with the child.
+During this meeting, the CGT is informed of the issue(s) and possible solutions are discussed and recorded.
+Staff will implement the solutions described by the CGT. - 2.
+The CGT schedules a meeting with the parents/guardians within 10 school days.
+The CGT, staff, and parents/guardians meet to list the behavior issues, hear parent information regarding the issues, and discuss the possible alternative/additional solutions to alleviate the behavior issues.
+Before parents/guardians leave, a follow up meeting will be scheduled to occur within thirty (30) school days. - 3.
+Staff will monitor the behaviors to see the effectiveness of the solutions over the next 30 days.
+Then, CGT and staff will meet with the parents/guardians to review the results. - 4.
+If no significant improvement in behavior has been achieved, parents/guardians will be required to seek outside help from a specialist and will have thirty (30) school days to begin services.
+The specialist will also be required to make contact with the School to discuss the behaviors and solutions to those behaviors. - Miquon Staff will monitor the student's behaviors to see the effectiveness of the meetings with the specialist over the thirty (30) days.
+Staff and the CGT will meet with the parents/guardians at the end of thirty (30) days to review progress. - 6.
+If significant progress has been made, staff will continue to monitor the child's behavior, and meet each thirty (30) school days with the parents/guardians.
+Staff will remain in regular contact with specialists. - 7.
+If no significant progress has been made, the process for counseling out the child will begin.

-This process would take no more than one hundred ten (110) school days if no progress has been made in improving the negative behaviors.
-However, the hope is that significant progress will be made, and all involved will benefit from it.
+This process will take no more than one hundred ten (110) school days if no progress has been made in improving the negative behaviors.
+However, the hope is that significant progress will be made and all involved will benefit from it.
 The most important advantage of this process is that all parties-staff, CGT, and parents/guardians-will be in constant conversation about the child throughout the process.
-Further, the parents/guardians and the staff involved with the child will feel that they are being heard and supported throughout with the child, and that they are not left to manage an increasingly difficult situation on their own.
+Further, the parents/guardians and the staff involved with the child will feel that they are being heard and supported throughout with the child and that they are not left to manage an increasingly difficult situation on their own.